YanivWein24/TCP_Server_Client/README.md

 ```

 ## Run On Mobile:
-This code can get executed on mobile using Pydroid3!
+This code can also get executed on mobile using Pydroid3!
 You can run both the server side and client side on your mobile device, and connect between different devices!
 To do so, copy the files to your mobile storage, and follow the instructions above ( using Pydroid3 editor ).